 Written by Apostrophe Team

 It feels like every time you open up social media there is a wellness guru or influencer telling you that drinking water is the key to staying healthy and glow-y.
 You know staying hydrated is important for your overall health, but can it keep your acne at bay?

 Don’t try to fake your fluid intake with soda, milk, or coffee.
-Other drinks won’t hydrate you the way good old H2O does, and drinks high in or may make acne worse. suggests aiming for approximately 11-15 cups a day.
+Other drinks won’t hydrate you the way good old H2O does, and drinks high in sugar or dairy may make acne worse.
+The Mayo Clinic suggests aiming for approximately 11-15 cups a day.
 While that may sound like a lot, keeping a bottle of water on hand can help make hydrating a habit and make it easier to remember to drink.
 Your body will thank you!

 Mom may have been right about drinking water to stay healthy, but it won't zap your zits.
 Don't let that stop you from staying hydrated, though!
 Drinking water works from the inside out to help you feel your best.

 1. Liakou AI, Theodorakis MJ, Melnik BC, Pappas A, Zouboulis CC.
 Nutritional Clinical Studies in Dermatology.
 Journal of Drugs in Dermatology.
 2013;12(10):611-616. https://www.researchgate.net/profile/Bodo_Melnik/publication/257300802_Nutritional_Clinical_Studies_in_Dermatology/links/55eeab9a08ae199d47bf1064/Nutritional-Clinical-Studies-in-Dermatology.pdf.
 Accessed February 27, 2019.